appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

 ## Prerequisites

 * A [Table](/reference/widgets/table) widget connected to a query.
-* A widget which can be used t apply filter like selec, checkbox or slider. for this guide we will be suing select widget.
+* A widget for applying filters, such as a [Select](/reference/widgets/select/), [Checkbox](/reference/widgets/checkbox), or [Sliders](/reference/widgets/category-slider).
+For this guide, let's use the Select widget as an example.

 ## Configure query

-To implement server-side filtering, you can use widgets such as the [Select](/reference/widgets/select/), [Checkbox](/reference/widgets/checkbox), [Sliders](/reference/widgets/category-slider) and other similar widgets that allow users to select from a variety of available filters.
+To implement server-side filtering, you can use widgets such as the Select, Checkbox, Sliders and other similar widgets that allow users to select from a variety of available filters.

 <dd>